Carl Palmer: Influences

 Having played with a variety of bands, including various anonymous schoolboy bands as a youth, Palmer's style was developed from a wide range of musical influences.
 Among Palmer's early drumming influences were Joe Morello, Philly Joe Jones, Art Blakey, Gene Krupa and Buddy Rich.
 Inspiration from their techniques can be heard in his own drumming style, which was initially influenced more from jazz than any other genre.
 Known for his technical prowess, another of Palmer's trademarks included solos in many of his performances.
 His later work in Asia saw a more basic approach, although he began to play double bass drums more frequently during that period, and was the eleventh drummer to be inducted into the Modern Drummer Hall of Fame.

 Personal life

-Carl married his first wife, Maureen, in the 1980s.
+Carl married his first wife, Maureen Fraser, in 1985.
 She gave birth to his only child, Carissa, now a lawyer.
 His spouse since 2004 has been Katie, with whom Palmer resides in both Cyprus and the UK.
-He became a vegan in 2010.
+He became vegan in 2010.